What is a safe third country for migrants?

 European governments want to make it easier to send asylum seekers to "safe third countries" as part of overhaul of migration laws.

-LONDON - European lawmakers are reviewing a legal concept that allows asylum seekers to be transferred to a country other than the one where they made their application for protection as part of an overhaul of the bloc's migration rules.
+LONDON - European lawmakers have proposed changes to the safe third country (STC) concept to make it easier for asylum seekers to be transferred to a country other than the one where they made their application for protection.

 Despite a 38% drop in illegal migrant entries to the EU last year to the lowest level since 2021, immigration remains a highly contentious issue among the 27 member states.